-Yin Soon’s expertise is in the maritime, offshore and aviation sectors.
+Yin Soon is the Co-Head of the Maritime & Aviation Practice and Co-Head of the Shipping (Contentious) team.
+His expertise is in the maritime, offshore and aviation sectors.

 He has extensive experience handling disputes in those sectors which includes matters involving ownership and possessory rights to ships, aircraft and cargo, property loss, damage and detention, international trade, casualties, charter parties, bunker trades, mortgages, lease agreements (including sale and leaseback), sale and purchase agreements, construction and repair and related insolvency issues.
 He has an active practice as well advising on regulatory and related issues concerning casino and gaming (onshore and offshore).
 He regularly acts for owners, insurers, P&I clubs, carriers, charterers, lessors and lessees, banks and financiers and sellers and buyers.